Meridian, Florida

-Meridian is a small and old unincorporated community in northwestern Leon County, Florida, United States.
+Meridian is a small unincorporated community in northwestern Leon County, Florida, United States.

 Location

 Meridian is located on the west side of Lake Iamonia on N. Meridian Road, 12 miles north of Tallahassee.

 History

 Antebellum

 Meridian started as the center and community gathering place for nearby antebellum cotton plantations of Burgesstown, the William A. Carr Plantation, Bannerman Plantation, the James A. Kirksey Plantation, and the G.W.
 Holland Plantation.

 20th Century

 In 1940, Meridian consisted of 20 homes in the immediate area and 20 more homes, a church, and school in the outlying area north of Meridian on N. Meridian Road.
 A saw mill was located south and east of Meridian.

 Today, Meridian is still a community of several large homes and estates.

 Political

-Note: DePuy was appointed by Governor Jeb Bush in 2004.
+Leon County Commissioners are elected in a nonpartisan election.
+For reference, however, their party registrations are listed.